 The Reading of the Will

-Suitable for Almost anyone.
-No acting experience is needed to enjoy it and no one will be expected to do anything that will make them feel awkward.
-Although some of the characters behave badly, we don’t believe the plot contains anything that would cause particular offence.
-But, because those under the age of 14 may have trouble understanding several matters referred to in the plot, we recommend it as suitable for those aged 14 and above.
-To find out more about “The Reading of the Will, please download the free introduction, which you will need to be able to buy the game.
+Although some of the characters behave badly, we don’t believe the plot contains anything that would cause offence to most people.
+But, because those under the age of 14 may have trouble understanding some things mentioned in it, we recommend it as suitable for those aged 14 and above.